Access and Facilities

 As part of the visitor experience, lighting is atmospheric which includes low but adequate display and floor lighting.
 There is no strobe lighting and there are no areas in total darkness.

-The Safety and Hazard information under the Education section may also be helpful as it contains detailed information about areas of the ship such as the entrance and decks.
+The Safety and Hazard information may also be helpful as it contains detailed information about areas of the ship such as the entrance and decks.

 We are fully committed to ensuring that children visiting are protected and kept safe from harm and children under 16 must be accompanied by an adult at all times.
 The ship is not suitable for pushchairs.Pushchairs may be left with a member of the team at the kiosk whilst on board.
 Visitors are responsible for supervising their children at all times and are reminded of the safety requirements particularly when carrying babies or young children.
 Any children who become separated from their adults can go to the onboard shop where a member of the team will help to reunite them with their parents/guardians.